+T I

 brings these forward into the planning

 policy below.
 (Significant views are

 considered in Policy G11 below).

 Policy G6 New Development in the

 Conservation Area

 New development in the Conservation

 Area is required to respond positively

 to the area's distinctive character and

 should be designed to enhance the

 setting of existing buildings and open

 spaces.

 Designs should seek to maintain the

-existing height and scale of buildings
+existing height and scale of buildings in

-the two character areas as described
+the two character areas as described in

 the Conservation Area Appraisal.
 In

 Character Area 1, buildings should

 consider carefully the surrounding

-buildings and be of 2 or 3 storeys, wit
+buildings and be of 2 or 3 storeys, with

 pitched roofs and front the back of

 pavement or be set behind low stone

 walls and small front gardens.
 In

 Character Area 2 development should

 be less dense and more rural in

 character, with a maximum of two

 storeys.
-Use of traditional materials
+Use of traditional materials is

-encouraged including incorporation o
+encouraged including incorporation of

-1 the following:
+the following:

-Yorkshire gritstone for walls, set in random courses Tooled gritstone around windows and for gateposts Grey slates for roofing such as Yoredale sandstone and Westmoreland slates - Timber framed windows.
+Yorkshire gritstone for walls, set in random courses Tooled gritstone around windows and for gateposts Grey slates for roofing such as Yoredale sandstone and Westmoreland slates Timber framed windows.
 Upvc replacement windows detract from the character of the Conservation Area and are not encouraged.
 Renumber other policies.
 Insert new wording in new paragraph 6.3.12: "The Conservation Area Appraisal recognises the role of all the proposed local green spaces as open spaces that make a strong contribution to the character and appearance of the Conservation Area (see Map X above - refer to Conservation Area map already included in the Plan).
 More detail about this is provided in the background document, Assessment of Proposed Local Green Spaces, using the Craven District Council Methodology".

+1 1 T

 In addition, insert Conservation

 Appraisal map after new para 6.3.10.

+Appraisal map after new para 0.3.10.

 Jpeg to be provided by CDC

-have the second second setting (2.22)
+,

 Insert new paragraph after 6.3.23:

-" The Conservation Area Appraisal
+"The Conservation Area Appraisal

 identifies a number of significant views

 which contribute to the character of the

 Conservation Area.
 These have been

 carried forward into Policy G11 below."

+Leaset was a sending into Daliay C11

 Insert new wording into Policy G11

 Protecting and Enhancing the Rural

 Landscape Setting of Gargrave:

 "The following views are identified as

 significant in the Conservation Area

 Appraisal and are indicated on Map X.

 Development should be sited and

 designed to enhance and better reveal

 these views and should not obstruct

 them.
 The approach should be set out

 clearly in any design and heritage

 statements.

 The Significant Views are:

 View 1 (HD1 in Conservation Area

 Appraisal) View out of the Conservation

 Area looking north along West Street

-v v
+L I. J 5

+T 1

 just south of Higherlands Bridge over

 the Canal with open fields beyond.

 View 2 (MF1 in Conservation Area

 Appraisal) From Gargrave Bridge

-looking along the course of the river

-east and west
+looking along the course of the river to east and west

 View 3 (MF2 in Conservation Area

 Appraisal) North towards Gargrave

-Bridge from just north of St Andrew'
+Bridge from just north of St Andrew's

 Church

 View 4 (MF3 in Conservation Area

 Appraisal) Along the Canal east and

 west from Higherlands Bridge

 View 5 (MD1 in Conservation Area

 Appraisal) Views east and west from

 the Canal towpath along the Canal

 View 6 (MD2 in Conservation Area

 Appraisal) The View of the Canal and

-village from Eshton Road looking sou
+village from Eshton Road looking south

 west with fields in the foreground

 View 7 (MD3 in Conservation Area

 Appraisal) Views towards the

-Conservation Area along Church Stre
+Conservation Area along Church Street

-and leaving the village along the sam
+and leaving the village along the same

 road going south